CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/rss.md

 ---
-title: Pushing for RSS
+title: RSS
-date: 2025-02-20
+date: 2024-08-09
-description: "Why I built this website with RSS integration and why you should too"
+description: A short explainer on how to set-up your very own RSS feed
 layout: blogpost.liquid
 tags:
   - Webmastery